Keyfactor/azure-keyvault-pam/README.md

 This PAM Provider supports retrieving all fields available in Azure Key Vault, such as usernames and passwords.
 It can be installed on either the Keyfactor Command Platform or on Universal Orchestrators.

 ## Support
-The Azure Key Vault PAM Provider is open source and there is **no SLA**.
-Keyfactor will address issues as resources become available.
-Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.
+The Azure Key Vault PAM Provider is supported by Keyfactor for Keyfactor customers.
+If you have a support issue, please open a support ticket with your Keyfactor representative.
+If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.